leviable/testrail-api-wrapper/README.rst

 .. |PythonVersions| image:: https://img.shields.io/pypi/pyversions/traw.svg
     :target: https://wiki.python.org/moin/Python2orPython3

-Note that this project is currently in alpha: APIs can and will change without warning
+This project is now in beta testing: APIs will not change without a deprecation warning

 TRAW is availiable on PyPI and can be pip installed